 As I said, sometimes I forget the impact that hearing loss can have on someone, Joe's article submission brought it home to me again.
 Hearing loss just is, it is not a statement or sign, it just is.
 Not dealing with it can cause a host of issues.
 What's more important though is that not dealing with it will take the joy out of your life.

-People have all these hang ups about hearing aids and it fascinates me.
-Hearing aids are just a tool that allow someone to lead a normal life, that allow someone to fully engage with others.
+People have all these hang-ups about hearing aids and it fascinates me.
+Hearing aids are just a tool that allows someone to lead a normal life, that allows someone to fully engage with others.
 I remember someone saying to me years ago that I would not wear them because they would make me look old and senile.
 My response was that giving the wrong answers to questions and saying what did you say, repeat that and huh?
 Probably made you look that way.
+I wrote an article about the myths about hearing loss which you can read here, or really the lies we tell ourselves.

 Thank you to Joe Fleming for the article, Vive Health is a company that supplies all types of everything to help you rebel against age.
 I really like that concept.